slatedocs/slate/source/includes/_biomatch.md

 Status type | Description
 ----------- |  -----------
-NEW | Image of the stored document without processing.
+NEW | The face comparison has started but not processed.
-PRO | The image is being processed to extract the face.
+PRO | Face comparison is being processed.
-COM | Image processing has successfully completed.
+COM | The processing of the face comparison has completed successfully.
-ERR | Error during image processing.
+ERR | An error has occurred during processing.

 ### HTTP Request